ethereum/EIPs/EIPS/epi-draft_physical_transferable_nft.md

 This comes with the only "disadvantage" we see; funding for all transactions need to be provided through the issuing/transferring smart contract.

+**CONCEPT IDEA; Limit transfers of Tokens, with each attestation granting you one transfer.
+For strictly Digital Soul (TM) settings, no messing with transfersLeftPerToken[tokenId]**

+Benefit of current solution; transferAnchor no longer access-controlled, hence, the transferrer can pay for gas!

 ## Specification

 <!--